 For the common stock portion of the portfolio, the Sponsor sought to select stocks of individual companies involved in industries the Sponsor believes are best positioned to achieve the Trust's investment objective over the life of the Trust.
-For this particular Trust, the Sponsor focused primarily on companies involved in aspects of the consumer discretionary, energy, industrials, information technology and materials sectors.
+For this particular Trust, the Sponsor focused primarily on companies involved in aspects of the consumer products and services, energy, financials, industrials, information technology and materials sectors.
 As part of the Trust's strategy of dynamic Securities selection, future series of the Trust, if any, may not be comprised of stocks of companies in these same sectors.

-In addition, the Sponsor selected Funds that invest with a focus on covered call option strategies or other income-related investment strategies that the Sponsor believes will help achieve the investment objective of the Trust.
+In addition, the Sponsor selected Funds that invest with a focus on income-related investment strategies that the Sponsor believes will help achieve the investment objective of the Trust.
 In selecting the Funds, the Sponsor considered criteria including, but not limited to, the following:

-- Current distribution yield; - Premium or discount to net asset value; - · Undistributed net investment income balances; and - 1 year, 3 year and 5 year total return performance history.
+- Current distribution yield; - Premium or discount to net asset value; - Undistributed net investment income balances; and - 1 year, 3 year and 5 year total return performance history.

 DESCRIPTION OF PORTFOLIO.
-The portfolio of the Trust contains 24 issues of common stock of companies including, among other issuers, publicly traded partnerships, and 7 issues of common stock of closed-end investment companies.
+The portfolio of the Trust contains 24 issues of common stock of companies including, among other issuers, publicly traded partnerships, and 9 issues of common stock of closed-end investment companies.
 100% of the issues are represented by the Sponsor's contracts to purchase.
-Based upon the principal business of each issuer and current market values, the following industries are represented by the common stocks of the companies in the portfolio (and does not include the Funds whose portfolios are not fixed): consumer discretionary; energy; financials; information technology; and materials.
+Based upon the principal business of each issuer and current market values, the following industries are represented by the common stocks of the companies in the portfolio (and does not include the Funds whose portfolios are not fixed): consumer products and services, energy, financials, industrials, information technology and materials.

 PRINCIPAL RISK CONSIDERATIONS.
 Unitholders can lose money by investing in this Trust.
-The value of the units, the Securities and the securities held by the Funds included in the portfolio can each decline in value.
-An investment in units of the Trust should be made with an understanding of the following risks:
+The value of the Units, the Securities and the securities held by the Funds included in the portfolio can each decline in value.
+An investment in Units of the Trust should be made with an understanding of the following risks: